Basics of BizTalk Runtime Architecture

 Receive handler

-Receive handler held responsible for receiving messages from the channel contains one or more receive locations.
+The Receive handler, held responsible for receiving messages from the channel, contains one or more receive locations.

-Receive location is a combination of receive adapter and receive pipeline.
+The journey begins at a Receive Location.
+The Receive location is a combination of the receive adapter and the receive pipeline.

 Receive pipeline has four stages: